-In April 2013, we initiated a multi-center, open label dose escalation Phase 1 clinical trial during which we evaluated two different dosing schedules for MRX34 as a single agent in multiple advanced solid tumors and various types of hematological malignancies.
-To date, 97 patients have been enrolled in the ongoing MRX34 Phase 1 clinical trial at five clinical trial sites in the US and three sites in Korea.
-Primary objectives of the Phase 1 clinical trial are to establish the maximum tolerated dose and an appropriate dose for expansion cohorts and future Phase 2 clinical trials.
-To date:
+The trial was initiated in April 2013 as a multi-center, open label, dose escalation Phase 1 clinical trial during which we evaluated two different dosing schedules for MRX34 as a single agent in multiple advanced solid tumors and various types of hematological malignancies.
+As of August 13, 2015, 101 patients have been enrolled in the clinical trial at five sites in the United States and three sites in Korea.
+As of August 13, 2015:

-• 47 patients have been treated on a twice weekly, or BIW, schedule for three weeks in 28-day cycles until the maximum tolerated dose of MRX34 was found to be 110 mg/m2 among patients with solid cancers.

-• The other 50 patients have been or are being treated daily for five days, or QD × 5, in 21-day cycles.
+- 47 patients have been treated on a twice weekly, or BIW, schedule for three weeks in 28-day cycles until the maximum tolerated dose of MRX34 was found to be 110 mg/m among patients with advanced solid tumors with liver involvement. - The other 54 patients have been or are being treated daily for five days, or $QD \times 5$ , in 21-day cycles.
 We have not yet determined the maximum tolerated dose of MRX34 with this dosing schedule.
-Current dose levels are 70 mg/m for primary liver cancer patients, 93 mg/m for other solid tumors, and 110 mg/m for hematological malignancies.
+Current dose levels are 70 mg/m for primary liver cancer patients, 93 mg/m for other solid tumors and 110 mg/m for hematological malignancies.

-Based on observations from the two dosing schedules, we believe the $QD \times 5$ dosing schedule has certain advantages over the BIW schedule such as better safety and tolerability, which we believe may in turn lead to improved efficacy.
+Based on observations from the two dosing schedules, we believe the $QD \times 5$ dosing schedule has certain advantages over the BIW schedule such as better safety and tolerability, which we believe may in turn lead to longer-term treatment and improved efficacy.
 Therefore, the $QD \times 5$ dosing schedule has been selected for all new patients enrolling in the Phase 1 clinical trial.

 Secondary objectives of the clinical trial are to assess the safety, tolerability and pharmacokinetic profile of MRX34 after intravenous dosing as well as to assess any biological and clinical activity.
-The most common adverse events observed to date with MRX34 are similar to those observed with marketed liposomal drug formulations and have been manageable with interventions commonly used by oncologists.
-Biological activity has been demonstrated by dose-dependent down-regulation of target oncogenes of miR-34 and up-regulation of p21, a tumor suppressor induced by miR-34 in normal white blood cells from patients treated with MRX34.
-Signs of clinical activity have been demonstrated by the observation of confirmed partial responses in one patient with primary metastasized liver cancer and one patient with advanced melanoma per independent radiology review using RECIST (Response Evaluation Criteria in Solid Tumors) criteria.
+Many of the most common adverse events associated with MRX34 are similar to those reported with marketed liposomal drug formulations and have been generally manageable or preventable with standard interventions or tests used by oncologists.

+miR-34 delivery and biological activity has been demonstrated by dose-dependent down-regulation of target oncogenes of miR-34 and up-regulation of p21, a tumor suppressor induced by miR-34 in normal white blood cells from patients treated with MRX34.
+Clinical activity has been demonstrated by the observation of confirmed partial responses in one patient with primary metastasized liver cancer and one patient with advanced melanoma per independent radiology review using RECIST (Response Evaluation Criteria in Solid Tumors) criteria.

-Once the dose-escalation phase in the QD $\times$ 5 dose schedule cohort has been completed, and a recommended dose for the expansion cohorts has been determined we intend to enroll approximately 100 additional patients across different tumor-specific expansion cohorts, including primary liver cancer, melanoma, small cell and non-small cell lung cancer, lymphoma and multiple myeloma.
-We expect to complete these expansion cohorts and have multiple study data read-outs by the end of 2016.
-After consultation with the Food and Drug Administration, or FDA, on study results and recommended clinical development program going forward, we intend to initiate a Phase 2 clinical trial program in early 2017.
+Based on the safety and efficacy data observed to date, we now intend to enroll approximately 100 additional patients across different tumor-specific expansion cohorts, including primary liver cancer, melanoma, small cell and non-small cell lung cancer, lymphoma and multiple myeloma.
+We expect to complete enrollment in these expansion cohorts and have multiple study data read-outs by the end of 2016.
+After consultation with the FDA on study results and recommended clinical development program going forward, we intend to initiate a Phase 2 clinical trial program in early 2017.